TheRandomItself/persistent-clientside-xss/README.md

 ```
 python3 exploit_scanner.py --database test.db --exploits vulnerability_urls.txt  --debug
 ```
-Next, run the tainted chrome and then run exploit_extension.
+Next, run the tainted chrome and exploit_extension.

  # License
 This project is licensed under the terms of the AGPL3 license which you can find in ```LICENSE```.